MatiasCarabella/NASCAR-website/README.md

 - **Homepage**: View and comment on the latest NASCAR news.
 - **Race Calendar**: Check the schedule for upcoming races.
 - **Championship Standings**: See the current standings.
-- **Teams**: Explore information about different teams grouped by manufacturers.
+- **Teams**: Explore information about the different teams grouped by manufacturers.
+- **My Profile**: Upload your own profile picture, change your password or log out.
 - **Log In**/**Register**: Create an account or log in to access personalized features.

 ## License